 Ancient skyscrapers, crumbling coral houses and hundreds of artefacts hidden in the city’s many museums and galleries give visitors a unique insight into the history of the majestic Kingdom.
 The rise of the city’s art scene in recent years has seen it become recognised as the Kingdom’s cultural hub.

-But it isn’t just a window into the past: Jeddah’s ever-growing waterfront area, the Corniche, as well as the enormous Mall of Arabia and its luxury boutiques, exude a stunning vibrancy.
+Flights to Jeddah don’t just offer a glimpse into the past: Jeddah’s ever-growing waterfront area, the Corniche, as well as the enormous Mall of Arabia and its luxury boutiques, exude a stunning vibrancy.